 - An escape room build around consumer behavior (CB) introductory topics, and

 - An escape room based around the 7Ps marketing mix.

-The escape rooms consists of 10-12 different challenges, built around a theme of a job interview or being a marketing expert.
+These escape rooms consists of 10 different challenges, built around a theme of a job interview or being a marketing expert.
 Each challenge is in sequence and needs to be solved first before the next challenge is released – students cannot skip ahead until they solve the puzzle first.

-Depending on the skills and experience of your cohort, this challenge will run 1 to 2 hours.
+Depending on the skills and experience of your cohort, this challenge will run around 1 hour.
 Ideally it is for senior high school or university-level marketing students – but check it out yourself to see if it is suitable for your classes.